MileHacker Logo

 • No specific tourist discount cards or passes are widely available for Alonnisos attractions or transportation.

-• Explore numerous well-marked hiking paths across the island.
+• Explore numerous well-marked hiking paths throughout the island.

-• Spend days relaxing and swimming at any of Alonnisos’s beautiful pebble or sandy beaches.
+• Spend days relaxing and going for a swim at any of Alonnisos’s beautiful pebble or sandy beaches.

 • Wander through charming Chora (Old Village) for free panoramic views.